 The Board Oversight Committee attended every meeting of the Board.

 The Committee met the Board of Directors four times during the year and provided them with a written assessment.

-The BOC acknowledge that PCU Board continues to act in accordance with Part IV of the Credit Union Act.
-During the year we have obtained information and explanations, which, to the best of our knowledge and belief, we consider assures the Board Oversight Committee that the Board of PCU continually strive for & maintain a robust governance structure in order to protect the members' assets.
+The Board Oversight Committee acknowledge that the Board of Progressive Credit Union continues to act in accordance with Part IV of the CU Act.

+During the year we have obtained information and explanations, which, to the best of our knowledge and belief, we consider, assures the Board Oversight Committee that the Board of Progressive Credit Union continually strive for and maintain a robust governance structure in order to protect the members' assets.